mlabuda2/nf-tower-docs/docs/monitoring/overview.md

 The freetext search uses a **partial** match to find runs, meaning that it will search for "`*freetext*`" when looking for runs.
 The `keyword:value` item, instead use **exact** match to filter runs, so  `username:john` will not retrieve runs launched by `john_doe`

+!!! warning
-!!!
-Warning: The implemented logic combines all filtering elements with **AND** logic.
+    The implemented logic combines all filtering elements with **AND** logic.
 This means that queries like `status:succeeded, status:submitted` are formally valid but will return and empty list because a workflow can only have one status.

+!!! warning
-!!!
-Warning: The freetext resulting after identifying all the `keyword:value` are merged into a unique string including spaces, which may result in an empty list of results if there are typos.
+    The freetext resulting after identifying all the `keyword:value` are merged into a unique string including spaces, which may result in an empty list of results if there are typos.
 ### Search keywords

 #### Free text